martin-ockajak/automorph/docs/Web-RPC.md

 Yes.
 Any REST client or server library will suffice.
 However, using a specific Web-RPC library minimizes the implementation effort.

-### Why call it a REST-style RPC when it is conceptually unrelated to REST ?
+### Why call it a REST-style protocol when it is conceptually unrelated to REST ?

 To illustrate that it provides remote API authors with a solution with capabilities equivalent to and compatible with typical REST API protocols but does so by openly embracing RPC principles.